mjordan/hocrify/README.md

 `python hocrify.py`

 This script is not fast.
-It is optimized to run two parallel processes (one for odd numbered pages and one for even numbered pages) but it's still not very fast.
-If you have a lot of pages to process, you may want to consider running the script on multiple computers at one time.
+It is optimized to run two parallel processes (one for odd numbered pages and one for even numbered pages) and with a "inverted text" OCR disabled (a common optimiztion) but it's still not very fast.
+If you have a lot of pages to process, you will want to consider running the script on multiple computers at one time.

 ## Configuration